Department of Labor Logo United States Department of Labor

 The numbers of employed and not employed people in this release do not correspond to published totals

-it is age 16 and over for the CPS.
-Second, ATUS data are collected continuously, the employment reference
+whereas it is age 16 and over for the CPS.
+Second, ATUS data are collected continuously, the employment

-period being the 7 days prior to the interview.
-By contrast, CPS data are usually collected during the
+reference period being the 7 days prior to the interview.
+By contrast, CPS data are usually collected

-week including the 19th of the month and generally refer to employment during the week containing the
+during the week including the 19th of the month and generally refer to employment during the week

-12th of the month.
-Finally, the CPS accepts answers from household members about other household members
+containing the 12th of the month.
+Finally, the CPS accepts answers from household members about other

-whereas such proxy responses are not allowed in the ATUS.
-While the information on employment from the
+household members whereas such proxy responses are not allowed in the ATUS.
+While the information on

-employment, the ATUS estimates are based on a much smaller sample and are only available with a
+other estimates of employment, the ATUS estimates are based on a much smaller sample and are only

-substantial lag since ATUS data and estimates are published during the year following data collection.
+available with a substantial lag since ATUS data and estimates are published during the year following

-grandchildren, nieces or nephews, or brothers or sisters) or not related (such as foster children
+nieces or nephews, or brothers or sisters) or not related (such as foster children or children of

 Primary activity.
 A primary activity is the main activity a respondent was doing at a specified time.